 - Basic fruit smoothies and soups, sauces, salad dressings, salads, simple entrees, wraps and rolls, pâtés and easy desserts

 This course is available in Fort Bragg, California, and is the first prerequisite in four culinary certification programs.

 Certifications: This course is a prerequisite for Essentials of Raw Living Foods™ and Raw Culinary Arts Associate Chef and Instructor Training™ courses.
-This course is one of the required courses for Raw Culinary Arts Associate Chef and Instructor Training Certification™, Pastry Arts-Unbaked Certification, Gourmet Raw Food Chef Certification™, and Raw Culinary Arts Professional Chef Certification™.
+This course is one of the required courses for Raw Culinary Arts Associate Chef and Instructor Training Certification™, Pastry Arts-Unbaked Certification, Gourmet Raw Food Chef Certification™.

 Recommmended Text: Angel Foods by Cherie Soria (not included in tuition cost).